 Insurance providers and policies vary in their price and the level of cover they provide.
 To find the policy that meets your needs for the best price, try to compare as many quotes as possible.
-Our home insurance comparison service makes this easy, allowing you to fetch dozens of quotes for your property in seconds.
+The home insurance comparison service makes this easy, allowing you to fetch dozens of quotes for your property in seconds.

 You can top up a standard home insurance policy with additional coverage to tailor it your needs.
 Common policy extras include: